biothings/bte-auto-demos/README.md

 Orders a new manual run.
 A user must be supplies as a `runner` query and must be present in `authedusers.js` (e.g. `/demotests/manualrun?runner=someAuthorizedUser`).
 Only one manual run may occur at a time.

+### /demotests/inspect

+POST a BTE response and get a summary, much like the automated runs, but for the one response.
+Useful especially for the new sanity check feature.

+### /demotests/testquery

+POST a BTE query and have demotests run the query and then return a summary, as with `/demotests/inspect`.
+Useful if you don't have a BTE response at the ready.

 ## Authorized users file

 A file named `authedusers.js` must exist in the root directory of the server which exports an array of authorized users, using the following format: